What is Drayage and Why is it so Important?

 An effective drayage partner will ensure the transportation of goods to and from ocean ports or rail terminals is executed efficiently to avoid disruptions throughout the supply chain.

-Historical Roots of Drayage
+Historical Roots of Drayage services

 The history of drayage dates back to the 1800s when horse-drawn carts, known as “drays,” transported goods between warehouses, ocean ports, canal docks, and rail terminals, giving rise to the term “drayage.”
 Over time, semi-trucks and chassis replaced horses and drays, and drayage became an essential link between shippers, receivers, and other modes of transportation.